 Advise on confusion pertaining to notice periods and termination rules

-An employer of record can help remote workers resolve these issues especially if there are no clear guidelines stated within their contract with the client company.
+An EOR can help remote workers resolve these issues when there are no clear guidelines stated within their employment contract with the client company.

 Legal status for remote workers based outside of their origin countries